Some taxpayers find relief payments sent to wrong account

 “I would love that money," she said.
 “It's imperative."

 There is no exact measure at this time of how many taxpayers were impacted.
-The IRS did not have a comment early Tuesday on the scope or cause of the problem.
+The IRS did not comment Tuesday on the scope or cause of the problem.
+It said that “because of the speed at which the law required the IRS to issue the second round of Economic Impact Payments, some payments may have been sent to an account that may be closed or, is or no longer active, or unfamiliar."

 TurboTax said that the IRS is the “sole party with the ability to determine eligibility and distribute stimulus payments" and that by law, the financial institution must return the payment to the IRS if an account is no longer active.